-AMS Performance against the vision and parameters/strategic objectives of the AMS

-- Safety: maintained - Simplification: could improve disruption recovery, enable airport capacity, maintain delay absorption, maintain ATCO workload and worsen network capacity.
-Will utilise aircraft performance capabilities - Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design - Environmental sustainability: could reduce CO2 emissions.
-Could result in network inefficiencies

-A high-level safety appraisal for this proposed option indicates that an Inner Hold to the northeast would at least maintain current safety performance.
+AMS Performance against the vision and parameters/strategic objectives of the AMS • Safety: maintained • Simplification: could improve disruption recovery, enable airport capacity, maintain delay absorption, maintain ATCO workload and worsen network capacity.
+Will utilise aircraft performance capabilities • Integration of diverse users: continues to integrate defence and security and GA, subject to constraints of the design • Environmental sustainability: could reduce CO2 emissions.
+Could result in network inefficiencies Qualitat tive Safety Assessment A high-l evel safety appraisal for this proposed option indicates that an Inner Hold to the northeast would at least maintain current safety performance.
 There are multiple holds within current UK airspace which have a proven safety performance.
 An arrival structure in this location would need to deconflict with Heathrow arrivals, all London City traffic and Stansted departures.

-Compared to the baseline, this option could improve disruption recovery, fuel burn, CO_2 emissions, and enable airport capacity.
+Conclus sion from IOA Compared to the baseline, this option could improve disruption recovery, fuel burn, CO2 emissions, and enable airport capacity.
 It would maintain safety and maintain any current MoD access.
-However, the negative impacts on network capacity and transiting GA traffic may be worse than the baseline.
+However, the negative impacts on network capacit capacity and transiting GA traffic may be worse than the baseline.
 Therefore, KB - IH - NE is progressed to Stage 3 for further development.

-Table 14 KB-IH-NE Initial Options Appraisal
+Table 15 KB-IH-NE Initial Options Appraisal

-KB-IH-E Qualitative Initial Impacts Assessment
+KB - IH - E Qualitative Initial Impacts Assessment